JanHerca/urantiapedia/output/wikijs/en/article/Jeanmarie_Chaise/Lintelligence_du_coeur.md

 Intelligence of the heart is therefore synonymous with open-mindedness, with looking at others while always trying to understand them more without ever condemning them a priori.
 It is naturally still Jesus teaching his apostles, who explains to us best, through a striking image, what we must understand by open-mindedness thanks to intelligence of the heart, what we must understand by tolerance thanks to the effort to understand others.

 > “_In the mind’s eye conjure up a picture of one of your primitive ancestors of cave-dwelling times—a short, misshapen, filthy, snarling hulk of a man standing, legs spread, club upraised, breathing hate and animosity as he looks fiercely just ahead.
 Such a picture hardly depicts the divine dignity of man.
 But allow us to enlarge the picture.
 In front of this animated human crouches a saber-toothed tiger.
 Behind him, a woman and two children.
 Immediately you recognize that such a picture stands for the beginnings of much that is fine and noble in the human race, but the man is the same in both pictures.
 Only, in the second sketch you are favored with a widened horizon.
 You therein discern the motivation of this evolving mortal.
 His attitude becomes praiseworthy because you understand him.
 If you could only fathom the motives of your associates, how much better you would understand them.
-If you could only know your fellows, you would eventually fall in love with them._” ([UB 100:4.5](/en/The_Urantia_Book/100#p4_5))
+If you could only know your fellows, you would eventually fall in love with them._” (<a id="a49_986"></a>[UB 100:4.5](/en/The_Urantia_Book/100#p4_5))

 Are there limits to the intelligence of the heart?
 We must answer in the negative, because, if it is only through love that everything can begin, it is also through love that everything can last forever.